ericclei/pgm-project/Data/synthetic/README.txt

 3 entities
 1000 observations of each entity
-100 features for each entity
+100 features for each entity - 50 Bernoulli, 50 normal

 latent dimension 10
-standard deviation 0.2 for all normal distributions
+standard deviation 1 for all normal distributions

 all ratings are positive